ipvm-wg/workflow/README.md

 # 5 Exception Handler

 If present, the OPTIONAL `catch` field MUST be run in response to a `Task` returning on the `Failure` branch.
-The determinitsic & pure Wasm module MUST take a `Failure` object as input, and MUST return data in the following shape:
+The deterministic & pure Wasm module MUST take a `Failure` object as input, and MUST return data in the following shape:

 ``` ipldsch
 type Handle union {